taoshidev/proprietary-trading-network/docs/validator.md

 - 1000 TAO staked
 - A Tiingo API account. (https://www.tiingo.com/) with the "Commercial" ($50/month) subscription.

-- A Polygon API account (https://polygon.io/) with "Currencies Starter ($49/month)" as well as "Stocks Advanced ($199/month)" subscriptions.
+- A Polygon API account (https://polygon.io/) with "Currencies Starter ($49/month)" as well as "Stocks Advanced ($199/month)" subscriptions. **IMPORTANT:** After subscribing, complete the Polygon KYC questionnaire to enable realtime US equities prices.
+Message a Taoshi team member ASAP if you need guidance with this step! https://polygon.io/dashboard/agreements

 # Getting Started